EPPO Global Database and GD Desktop (replacing PQR)

 Once installed, you will be able to run GD Desktop on your computer without any Internet connection.
 The date of your current version of the software will be indicated on the first screen.
 When an Internet connection is available and if a newer version of the software has been released, you will be automatically proposed to update GD Desktop.

-The EPPO Secretariat plans to release updates of GD Desktop every 3 months.
+The EPPO Secretariat plans to release updates of GD Desktop twice a year.
 It should be reminded to all users, that as GD Desktop cannot be updated in real-time, the online version (EPPO Global Database) should be used to obtain the latest information.